rmdpalo/rmdpalo/README.md

 Hi, I'm Miguel.
 I like film photography and games.
 I graduated fullstack web-dev bootcamp fall 2020 and am now currently working as a front-end developer.

 My experience is mostly with React, JavaScript, TypeScript, Ruby, Shopify Liquid, and Ruby on Rails.
 However feel free to ask me about what I'm learning, because I feel like there's always something new.
+EDIT 2023: Been doing a lot of work making internal tools/automations with Python

 **What I'm working on: Data Structures and Algorithms (help).**